RealFlow/Swift-CheatSheet/README.md

   * Allowed Variadic parameters
   * Not allowed Default values
   * If you mark a protocol instance method requirements as mutating, you do not need to write the mutating keyword when writing an implementation of that method for a class.
-Mutating only used by structures and enumerations
+Mutating only used on value types (i.e. structures and enumerations)
     ```swift
     protocol SomeProtocol {
         func random() -> Double